keyes-timothy/aml-cells/reports/aml_classifier_vignette.md

   )
 ```

-This gives us a `classifier_fit` object - which is essentially a table
+This gives us a `classifier_fit` object.
+This object is essentially a
-that contains the information we need to do any computations with
+table that contains the information we need to do any computations with
 mahalanobis distance (or other distances that are often used with cytof
 data).